My Baby Was Born with a Cleft Palate. Now What?

 A pharyngeal flap is an operation that is performed in children who have persistent speech problems after their cleft palate repairs.
 Prior to performing a pharyngeal flap, children should have aggressive speech therapy to determine if therapy alone can correct the problem.
 If not, then Dr. Obaid may perform a pharyngeal flap.
 It is important for parents to realize that while a pharyngeal flap will improve speech, children will need to continue in speech therapy post-operatively to get the maximum benefit from the operation.

 For a comprehensive discussion of your child's cleft palate repair and what this condition may mean for your child's development, please contact North Texas Plastic Surgery by calling 817-416-8080 today.
-Dr. Obaid has offices in Southlake and Plano, Texas, where he welcomes patients from throughout the Dallas area and those traveling from other Southern states.
+Dr. Obaid has offices in Dallas, Southlake, and Plano, Texas, where he welcomes patients from throughout the Dallas area and those traveling from other Southern states.